 So, how do we help our kids to complete high school and college within four years?
 We basically have them complete both at the same time.
 There are three different ways to make this happen:

 - Community College Option – You can have your child enroll in a community college and have them complete classes which will count toward their high school and their college education.
-This has the advantage of being inexpensive; however, it’s important to remember that it can be an R-rated environment in college so you need to make sure your child is mature enough to be able to handle that type of atmosphere.
+This has the advantage of being inexpensive; however, it’s important to remember that they will be interacting with older students in college so you need to make sure your child is mature enough to be able to handle that type of atmosphere.

 - Credit by Exam – This is the method that Woody recommended in his seminar.
 This method allows you to teach your student as you normally would and then have them take a test which will give them college credit in the future.
 There are three different types of tests that can be taken: DSST Exams, AP Exams, and CLEP exams.
 CLEP is what Woody recommended in the seminar.

 According to Woody, there are five different General Ed CLEPS that everyone should take: